dfsp-spirit/libfs/README.md

 ### Full API documentation

-If you have `doxygen` installed (`sudo apt install doxygen` under Debian-based Linux distros), you can generate the full API documentation like this:
+If you have `doxygen` installed (`sudo apt install doxygen graphviz` under Debian-based Linux distros), you can generate the full API documentation like this:

 ```
 cmake .